Updated: Sep 29

-Our last post focused on on why buying and holding assets with low cost debt is good in an inflationary environment.
-Today, I want to dive a little bit deeper into one of my favourite investment strategies, multifamily investment.
+Our last post focused on why buying and holding assets with low-cost debt is good in an inflationary environment.
+Today, I want to dive a little bit deeper into one of my favorite investment strategies: multifamily investment.

 What is multifamily investment?

 Any property that has more than one family living in it is a multi family investment.
-There are 4 common classes of multi family.
-A single-family home with a basement or second floor suite, small residential buildings that go from 2 to 4 units, 5 to 30 unit buildings (often classed as commercial) and 30+ unit apartment towers.
-Most commonly, we will be searching for properties in the first 2 classes and sometimes in the third, as 30+ unit apartment towers are often owned by institutional investors and mega corporations.
+There are four common classes of multifamily: a single-family home with a basement or second-floor suite, small residential buildings that go from 2 to 4 units, 5 to 30 unit buildings (often classed as commercial), and 30+ unit apartment towers.
+Most commonly, we will be searching for properties in the first two classes and sometimes in the third, as 30+ unit apartment towers are often owned by institutional investors and mega-corporations.

 There are more people paying rent.
 If one family runs into trouble and rent is late, there are other streams of revenue that don’t leave you paying all the expenses out of your pocket.

 There are more opportunities to increase revenue.
 You can install coin laundry, add paid parking spaces, add an additional unit, add paid storage space, renovate existing units to increase rent, the list goes on.